 - Salt to taste

-- 6 to 8 garlic cloves, peeled and slightly crushed
+- 6 to 8 garlic cloves, slightly crushed (with the peel if possible; adds a wonderful flavor)

 Instructions